travelster/DBGallery/AI/custom-trained-ai-model.md

 nav_order: 30
 ---

-# Custom Training AI Model
+# Custom Trained AI Model

 To use your own custom trained object detection model, simply enter the model's ARN (Amazon Resource Name) in DBGallery: Go to Tools / Preferences, then the Advanced tab.
 Set the 'Custom object recognition' checkbox and enter the model's ARN, as shown below.